Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 Parameters give us the ability to find an optimal balance between security and throughput.
 The security needs of the Tipper track are very different than those of the Root track.

-- Lead-in period
+- Lead-in period duration
-- Decision period
+- Decision period duration
-- Confirmation period
+- Confirmation period duration
 - Minimum enactment period
 - Concurrency, how many referenda can run in this track at a time
 - Support and Approval threshold curves